guilhermeabel/design-patterns/README.md

 # design-patterns

-## in PHP:elephant: Java:coffee: and C#:knife:
+## in PHP:elephant: Java:coffee: and C#:knife

-### Examples of design patterns for reference and learning purposes.
+### Examples of design patterns for reference and learning purposes

 This repository contains examples of design patterns implemented in multiple programming languages.

 - Each folder represents a different programming language and includes implementations of various design patterns such as singleton, bridge, facade, and more.
 - These examples serve as a reference for developers who are looking to learn more about design patterns and how they can be implemented in different languages.
 - Each implementation includes code examples and explanations of how the pattern works.

-### Immense thanks to <a href="https://refactoring.guru/">refactoring guru</a> for the inspiration
+### Immense thanks to [refactoring guru](https://refactoring.guru/) for the inspiration

-### The patterns you will find in here are:
+### The patterns you will find in here are

 🏗️ Creational Patterns:
 🛠️ Factory Method